-Survey of light, mechanics, electricity, and magnetism and an introduction to atomic, nuclear and subnuclear physics with emphasis on how the physicist approaches the problem of describing nature.
+Survey of light, mechanics, electricity, and magnetism and an introduction to atomic, nuclear and sub nuclear physics with emphasis on how the physicist approaches the problem of describing nature.
 A qualitative descriptive approach is used.
-(3 Lect.)
-Prerequisites: MAC 1105.
+(3 hrs., Lect.)
+Prerequisite: MAC 1105.